-Trains from Rome to Naples
+Rome to Naples train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Rome to Naples
+Amenities on the train between Rome and Naples